mongodb/specifications/source/index-management.rst

      * Specifies how many data-bearing members of a replica set, including the primary, must
      * complete the index builds successfully before the primary marks the indexes as ready.
      *
-     * This option accepts the same values for the "w" field in a write concern plus "all",
+     * This option accepts the same values for the "w" field in a write concern plus "votingMembers",
      * which indicates all voting data-bearing nodes.
      *
      * This option is only supported by servers >= 4.4.
 Older servers >= 3.4 will report an error